AnqiHuo2000/AnqiHuo.github.io/_pages/about.md

   - /about.html
 ---

-Anqi Huo is a Research 0 students and working toward the M.Sc. degree in the School of Cyber Science and Engineering, Southeast University, Nanjing, China, under the supervision of [Dr.Guyue Li](https://cyber.seu.edu.cn/lgy1/list.htm).
+Anqi Huo is a Research 0 students and working toward the M.Sc. degree in the School of Cyber Science and Engineering, Southeast University, Nanjing, China, under the supervision of [Dr. Guyue Li](https://cyber.seu.edu.cn/lgy1/list.htm).

 Position held